CyberMind-FR/cybermind-fr.github.io/source/about/index.md

 ---

 **CyberMind propose specific free softwares developments and custom CyberSecurity solutions...**
+*In addition to the areas of technical popularization of innovative solution designs...*

 CyberMind, it is, mainly, but not only, 2 categories :
 - for the ["Cyber"](https://cybermind.fr/categories/Cyber/) 🤖 + 🎲 = 💡